Origin · 8-minute read

 07 · Identity shift

 The shift isn’t tactical.
 It’s identity.
 A warm-intro investor optimises for who they know.
-A code-side investor optimises for what they read.
+A First Moveroptimises for what the engineering is doing — translated into plain English, no code required.
 The first compounds with seniority and dinners.
 The second compounds with rhythm and tooling.
 They feel different from the inside.
 The second one scales without your physical presence in any room.
+We move on the engineering signal before the round — without reading a line of code.
 That’s the move I want my readers to make.

 08 · Your turn